solana-labs/solana/docs/src/developing/on-chain-programs/overview.md

 ## Stack

-BPF uses stack frames instead of a variable stack pointer.
+SBF uses stack frames instead of a variable stack pointer.
 Each stack frame is 4KB in size.

 If a program violates that stack frame size, the compiler will report the